Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Invariants

+\begin{definition} Given a binary form $f$ of type $(0,n,m)$ and any tuple $S$ for which $f$ is $S$-admissible, we call any of the finite sets $R \cup \{ J_{2,0} , \ldots J_{2,\ell - 1} \}$ constructed in Proposition~\ref{prop:NonGenTInv} the \emph{homogeneous diagonal invariants} of $f$. \end{definition}

+\begin{remark} It may seem unnatural to modify invariants depending on the vanishing behavior of the coefficients of $f$, but in practice this is very useful, since the parametrization from Corollary~\ref{cor:param} is crucial for our reconstruction purposes.
+We again emphasize that once an initial binary form $f$ of type $(0,n,m)$ is given, one sees immediately which invariants should be used; indeed, the set $S$ that one can take in Definition~\ref{def:Sadm} are purely determined by the vanishing behavior of the coefficients of $f$. \end{remark}

-\begin{corollary} The set of binary forms with given arithmetic diagonal invariants is a rational space of dimension $1$. \end{corollary} \begin{proof} Clear from the proof of Proposition~\ref{prop:param}: this set is be parametrized by the monomial corresponding to the complementary vector $w$. \end{proof}
+\begin{corollary} The set of $S$-admissible binary forms with given $S$-homogeneous diagonal invariants is a rational space of dimension $1$. \end{corollary} \begin{proof} This is clear from the proof of Proposition~\ref{prop:param}.
+Indeed, the given set is parametrized by the monomial corresponding to the complementary vector $w$. \end{proof}